jadewang425/jadewang425/README.md

 ### Hi there 👋

+My name is Jade.
+I am a current student at General Assembly studying in Software Engineering Immersive.
+Previously worked in luxury goods corporate and took a turn only to discover my interest in software engineering!
+#####Something about me
+- I live in the big :apple:
+- :dog: Currently building an animal memory browser game
+- :seedling: I am learning JavaScript, CSS, and HTML
+- Check out my [LinkedIn](https://www.linkedin.com/in/jade-wang425/) :briefcase:
 <!--
 **jadewang425/jadewang425** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.